Fredrick-A-prime/alx-low_level_programming/README.md

-This is a readme file for alx projects
+This is a readme file for alx low level programming